 Self-Care & Self-Soothing

-Self-care isn’t a luxury; it’s an essential part of maintaining your mental wellbeing.
+Self-care isn’t a luxury; it’s an essential part of maintaining your mental wellbeing (you can read more about that in this blog post on self-care).
 These resources can give you inspiration for your self-care:

 - Positive Coping with Health Conditions: A Self-Care Workbook from the Consortium for Organizational Mental Health